telefonicaid/fiware-cosmos/cosmos-gui/README.md

 [Top](#top)

 ###<a name="database"></a>Installing the database
 The user management for the storage cluster is done through a MySQL database, `cosmos`.
 The commands for creating this database and the `cosmos_user` table can be found at `resources/mysql_db_and_tables.sql`.
+Please observe <b>if you already installed a database for a previous version of the GUI, please ignore this section and visit the specific upgrading section</b>.

-Simply log into your MySQL deployment and copy&paste the SQL sentences within the above file.
+Simply log into your MySQL deployment and execute the sentence within the file above:

+    mysql> resources/mysql_db_and_tables.sql

+Alternatively, you can copy&paste the SQL sentences and execute them:

     $ mysql -u <user> -p
     Enter password: